XY0201/Cross-Population-Polygenic-Scores/README.md

 ## 📄 **Abstract**

-This project compares polygenic scores (PGS) derived from standard GWAS and sibling-based GWAS to evaluate their cross-population predictive correlations.
+This project compares polygenic scores (PGS) derived from standard GWAS and sibling-based GWAS to evaluate their cross-population predictive performance.
 Using 1000 Genomes data, the analysis relates population-level mean PGS to corresponding traits, including height, BMI, SBP, and HDL.

 ---